haddocking/disvis/README.md

 ### Linux

-First install git and check whether the python header files are available
+First install git and check whether the Python header files and the Python package manager, *pip*, are available

-    (sudo) apt-get install git python-dev
+    sudo apt-get install git python-dev python-pip

-Next we will install [*pip*](https://pip.pypa.io/en/latest/installing.html), the official Python package manager.
-Follow the link, and install *pip* using their installation instructions.

 The final step to prepare you system is installing the Python dependencies

-    (sudo) pip install numpy cython
+    sudo pip install numpy cython

-Wait till the compilation and installion is finished (this might take awhile).
+Wait untill the compilation and installion is finished (this might take awhile).
-Your system is now ready to run DisVis.
-Follow the general instructions above to install DisVis.
+Your system is now ready.
+Follow the general instructions above to install **DisVis**.

 ### MacOSX (10.7+)